2022 Tern Festival

 Based in Juneau, Gwen Baluss has been bird-watching for work and fun in Southeast Alaska since 1998.
 Before that she worked throughout the Western United states and Hawaii focusing on bird work ranging from forest habitat studies, to wildlife rehabilitation and endangered species recovery.
 She is most interested in songbirds, especially those that migrate south, and likes to travel where when she can observe them on their winter range.
 She is a certified bird bander and enjoys recruiting new birders by showing the public birds up close.

-Gwen will be bird banding and leading field trips!
+and field trips!

 John Zarnetske retired to Alaska from upstate NY State where I had been an educator for 34 years.
 Schooled in Wildlife ecology at SUNY College of Environmental Science and Forestry, he ended up teaching high school science (Biology, Chemistry, Physics, Earth Science and Environmental Science) and Wildlife Ecology and Wildlife Management at Southern Vermont College.
 He has been actively involved with Bird Treatment and Learning Center for the last six years.
 He volunteers Thursdays at the clinic doing rehabilitation on sick, injured and orphaned birds.
 He presents two of our education birds, Hoot, a Great-horned owl, and Flame, a Short-eared owl.
 He is also the caretaker of Flame at his home.
 He is a member of the Education Committee seeking new ways to implement the part of Bird TLC's mission to impart the importance of birds in our lives to public audiences.
 He also serves on the board of FAR - Friends of Anchorage Coastal Wildlife Refuge, an organization that helps protect the refuge on Anchorage's doorstep from being misused by recreationists and developers.
 He is an avid fisherman, hiker and wildlife photographer.
 In 2016, he enjoyed a three week trip to southern Africa, mostly comprised of safaris in pursuit of viewing Africa's unique wildlife.
 In 2017 he visited Southeast Alaska for two weeks primarily to study the native cultures of the region.